VasudhaMaddi/Topic-Modeling-NLP/README.md

 ## Word Clouds for Each Topic
-Word clouds have been generated for each topic to provide a visual representation of the most prominent words.
+A word cloud is a visualization technique used to represent text data, where the size of each word corresponds to its frequency or importance within the text.
+In the context of topic modeling, word clouds are often generated for each topic to visually showcase the most prominent words associated with that topic.
+Larger words in the word cloud represent words that are more frequently mentioned in the topic's documents.
+Below are the word cloud visualization of each topic:

 ### Topic 0
 ![image](https://github.com/VasudhaMaddi/nlp/assets/146372017/bc04a3ab-1a68-40a4-a873-2b2772621c42)